-The earliest stages of a relationship are awkward, painful, and drama-fueled.
-The fear of exposing your true self to someone you're desperately trying to impress can be crippling, leading to weird first impressions and overly boozy dinner dates.
+The earliest stages of a relationship are awkward, painful and drama-fuelled.
+The fear of exposing your true self to someone you're trying desperately to impress can be crippling, leading to weird first impressions and overly boozy dinner dates.

 The first season of Love on Netflix captured this dynamic perfectly.
 Gus, played by co-creator Paul Rust, and Mickey, played by Gillian Jacobs, were a fucked up duo haphazardly falling in and out of lust.
-With Mickey's sex and love addiction fueling her compulsive behavior and Gus' condescending narcissism pushing her away, that first season followed a more classic rom-com formula: Couple meets, falls in like, hijinx ensue, they break up, and, ultimately, find a way to reunite, albeit in this case, as friends.
+With Mickey's sex and love addiction fuelling her compulsive behaviour and Gus' condescending narcissism pushing her away, that first season followed a more classic rom-com formula: couple meets, falls in like, hijinx ensue, they break up, and ultimately find a way to reunite, albeit in this case, as friends.

 But in its sophomore season now streaming on Netflix, Love lingers on the honeymoon phase of the relationship, as Gus and Mickey find their way back to each other romantically.
 It's a much more watchable season, as the couple and the series finally finds its groove.
 From meeting the parents, to navigating long distance early in the relationship, Gus and Mickey have a found a sweet, endearing relatability and maturity that propels Love into must-watch territory.

 I spoke with co-creator Judd Apatow just before Valentine's Day on the day Netflix announced Love's third season.
 We unpacked the many stages of love, debated the death of rom coms, and I got his best advice for making a marriage work.

 VICE: Hi, congratulations [on Netflix's announcement of Love's third season], that's very exciting.

 Judd Apatow: Thank you, I know, it's exciting to be able to tell your own story.